 What Made Me Choose Driver Booster Over DriverMax (And Stick With It)

-I’ve spent time with both Driver Booster and DriverMax—free and paid—and while both tools claim to help you keep your system drivers updated and backed up, the experience using them is very different.
-For me, Driver Booster consistently proves to be more transparent, easier to work with, and ultimately more useful—especially when it comes to giving me control over how things are managed on my system.
+I’ve used both Driver Booster and DriverMax—free and paid—and while both tools claim to help you keep your system drivers updated and backed up, my experience using them is very different.
+For me, Driver Booster consistently proves to be more transparent, easier to work with, and ultimately more useful, especially when it comes to giving me control over how things are managed on my system.

 So, What Are Drivers?